twilio/twilio-go/README.md

 for you.

 `List` eagerly fetches all records and returns them as a list, whereas `Stream` streams the records and lazily retrieves the pages as you iterate over the collection.
+Also, `List` returns no records if any errors are encountered while paging, whereas `Stream` returns all records up until encountering an error.
 You can also page manually using the `PageXxx` function in each of the apis.

 ```go
 package main